Huzaifaahmed20/stacked_cli/README.md

 # Get Started

 #### Run this command in your terminal

     pub global activate stacked_cli

 # Usage

 ## **How to add view**:

 use this alias in your stacked architecture project.

         $ st_cli view name-in-small-words

 For example:

         $ st_cli view login

+Or:

+        $ st_cli view userProfile

 It will generate some files and folders (if not exist) in your lib folder with some starting code.